SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 With this integration, you'll be able to:

 - **Import your Azure DevOps repositories** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) Import your Azure DevOps repositories into SonarQube to easily set up SonarQube projects.
-- **Analyze projects with Azure Pipelines** - SonarScanners running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner.
+- **Analyze projects with Azure Pipelines** - Integrate analysis into your build pipeline.
+SonarScanners running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner (branch and pull request analysis is available starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html).
 - **Add pull request decoration** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in Azure DevOps so you know if it's safe to merge your changes.

 ## Prerequisites